JIHAN-SH/JIHAN-SH/README.md

 - 📍Palestine 🇵🇸
 - 💻Computer Engineering Student @ BZU
 - 🌱 Graphic Designer & programmer
+- 🤩learning is my passion
 - 📫 LinkedIn @Jihan Shafei
-- 🤩learning is my passion
+- 🎇 Behance @jihanalshafei

 <!---
 JIHAN-SH/JIHAN-SH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.